gabekutner/roommatefinder-backend/README.md

 2. **Configure Environment Variables**:

    Edit the `.env.dev` file in the root directory.
 You can generate a `SECRET_KEY` used this [website](https://djecrety.ir/).
 Set `USE_SECRETS` to `false`.
-     * The `EMAIL_HOST_USER` and `EMAIL_HOST_PASSWORD` are for sending OTP verifications code by email to the user. **In development, you do not need to set these variables unless you want to send emails.** To see the otp codes, go to the Django admin site (http://localhost:8000/admin/) and go the Profile model and see the otp code for the user.
-If you do want to work with the emails, put your email in the `EMAIL_HOST_USER` and generate an app password.
-See [this tutorial](https://www.youtube.com/watch?v=lSURGX0JHbA) if you don't know how to do this.
+     * The `EMAIL_HOST_USER` and `EMAIL_HOST_PASSWORD` are used for sending OTP verification codes via email. **In development, you can skip setting these variables unless you want to send emails.** To view OTP codes, access the Django admin panel (http://localhost:8000/admin/) and check the Profile model.
+If you want to work with emails, set `EMAIL_HOST_USER` with your email and generate an app password.
+See [this tutorial](https://www.youtube.com/watch?v=lSURGX0JHbA) for guidance.

    Example `.env.dev` file: